October 27, 2024

 background.

 And so, we went to Egypt as planned.
-And, at the height of the tourist season, the outbound EgyptAir flight carried perhaps two dozen passengers.
+And, at the height of the tourist season, the outbound EgyptAir jumbo jet carried perhaps two dozen passengers.
 When we arrived in Cairo, we found the country was empty of foreigners.
-There were 14 of us and 12 from Abercrombie and Kent.
+There were 14 of us and 12 from Abercrombie & Kent.
 That was the entire tourist population.
-We saw Egypt as no one had seen it since before the advent of the Boeing 707.
-We had entire hotels to ourselves; the river boats were berthed tightly along the Nile for a hundred miles.
+As a result, we saw Egypt as no one had seen it since before the advent of the Boeing 707.
+We had entire hotels to ourselves; the river boats that should have clogged the Nile were instead berthed tightly along the river for a hundred miles.
 At Hatsepshut’s temple, the bullet holes were not yet plugged and we knew the scrubbed red patches on the floors were the remain of blood stains.

 Blonde, ergo American!